rickhull/planorithm/README.md

 ## Rationale

 I love outlines.
 Sections, breakdowns, steps, categories.
 Get the prose out of the way and give me relationships -- an overview of the overall structure.
 The conventional outline tools never seem to quite fit my use case.
 I, II, III, A, B, C, etc.
 We need more than nested `<ul>` and `<ol>` in order to have enough structure yet enough flexibility.

+### Use Cases

-What Planorithm offers is a slight twist on the conventional outline format.
-It's useful for structured documents -- planning documents that will have to be executed someday.
+What **Planorithm** offers is a slight twist on the conventional outline format.
+It's useful for structured documents:

+* Technical documents
+* Planning documents
+* Assembly documents
+* Recipes
+* Test plans
+* Pseudocode
+* UX flows
+* General instructions
+* *Automate Everything*

+### Hamburger Model

 Maybe you are writing a test plan for a piece of equipment or software.
-Maybe it's a recipe for chicken soup?
+Maybe it's a recipe for [chicken soup](examples/chicken_soup.yaml)?
 What's in common?
 A sequence of steps.
 Often some prep or setup before the main steps.
 Maybe some cleanup afterward.